Port McNicoll, Ontario: Boat train

 From 1912, Port McNicoll was home port of the CPR's passenger and package freight steamships, SS Keewatin and flagship SS Assiniboia.
 The steamers would take on passengers from the "boat train", arriving from Toronto, upbound to Port Arthur / Fort William to connect with their trains there.
-Downbound, the steamers would carry passengers back to Port McNicoll, returning to Toronto, via Medonte and Midhurst.
+Downbound, the steamers would carry passengers back to Port McNicoll, returning to Toronto via Medonte and Midhurst.

-During the depression of the 1930s the rail connection between Orillia and Lindsay was abandoned.
+During the depression of the 1930s, the rail connection between Orillia and Lindsay was abandoned.
 The CPR's older steamers, SS Alberta, SS Athabaska and SS Manitoba continued to run from Owen Sound until the mid-1930s when the Alberta and Athabaska were withdrawn from service.
 With an increase in the handling of package freight, these two ships were pressed into freight-only service from Port McNicoll, until the end of the war.
 The SS Manitoba was retired in 1950, following the SS Noronic disaster.

-The SS Keewatin and SS Assiniboia continued operating until the cessation of passenger service in 1965, when they too were reduced to freight-only service.
+The SS Keewatin and SS Assiniboia continued operating until the cessation of passenger service in 1965, when they, too, were reduced to freight-only service.
 The coal burning Keewatin was withdrawn from service in November 1966, while sister ship Assiniboia, with boilers converted to burn oil years earlier, lasted longer.
-The SS Assiniboia retired November 26, 1967.
+The SS Assiniboia retired on November 26, 1967.

-Built by Fairfield Shipbuilding and Engineering Company in Scotland as Hull No. 453, the Keewatin was launched 6 July 1907 and entered service in the following year.
-She ran continuously for almost 60 seasons, being retired in 1966.
-Soon after, she was acquired by RJ Peterson of Douglas Michigan for historic preservation.
-Her sister ship, the Assiniboia, was also set to be preserved as an attraction, but burned in Camden New Jersey in 1971 and was scrapped.
+Built by Fairfield Shipbuilding and Engineering Company in Scotland as Hull No. 453, the Keewatin was launched on 6 July 1907 and entered service in the following year.
+She ran continuously for almost 60 seasons and was retired from service in 1966.
+Soon after, she was acquired by RJ Peterson of Douglas, Michigan, for historic preservation.
+Her sister ship, the Assiniboia, was also set to be preserved as an attraction, but burned in Camden, New Jersey, in 1971 and was scrapped.

-On June 23, 2012 the SS Keewatin, the last of the CPR Ships built in 1907, was returned to Port McNicoll where it had worked from 1912 until 1967.
+On June 23, 2012, the SS Keewatin, the last of the CPR Ships built in 1907, was returned to Port McNicoll, where it had worked from 1912 until 1967.
 Keewatin is the last Edwardian steamship left in the world.
-The SS Keewatin is in pristine condition on June 23, 2012 and is open for visitors from late April until mid October from 9 am until 5 pm.
+The SS Keewatin was sold and moved in 2022 to Kingston.
+It is now at home in the Great Lakes Museum.
+Tours can be purchased at the museum or online.